v8/v8.dev/src/docs/source-code.md

 ### Useful arguments

 The revision argument tells the try bot what revision of the code base is used for applying your local changes to.
-Without the revision, our LKGR revision is used as the base (https://v8-status.appspot.com/lkgr).
+Without the revision, [V8’s LKGR revision](https://v8-status.appspot.com/lkgr) is used as the base.

 ```bash
 git cl try --revision=1234